jbedo/static-nix/README.md

 The variables `TMPDIR`, `STOREROOT`, and `SLURMPREFIX` must be set appropriately in flake.nix.

-Resources to request for a derivation can be specified via the `PPN`, `MEMORY`, and `WALLTIME` attributes, e.g.,:
+Resources to request for a derivation is specified via the `PPN`, `MEMORY`, and `WALLTIME` attributes, e.g.,: